 - It Saves You from Future Fights:

 Irrespective of what you’re selling on your website, whether it’s information or a specific product, you wouldn’t want to be held liable in case something goes wrong, right?
-Thus, by having adequate pages on the website, you can easily deny being responsible for the repercussions.
+Thus, having adequate pages on the website, you can easily deny being responsible for the repercussions.
 In this way, you can easily get away from legal calls.

 Consequences of Not Having Legal Pages on the Website:

 Now that you’re wary of how legal pages can help you gain advantages, there are certain repercussions as well that you must keep in mind.
 Apparently, every country comes with a different set of rules.
 So, if you’re serving international customers, you’ll have to ensure that your site doesn’t end up in a ditch just because you didn’t know how the country follows internet rules.

 To clear the air, here are some of the fines that you might have to pay for not using policies on the site: